Water and Beverages*

 Ideally, food should be eaten slowly, chewed thoroughly, taken in amounts that do not exceed digestive limitations, and combined in accordance with the physiology of digestion (see article on digestion and food-combining).
 Unfortunately, many of us are in the habit of drinking foods that already are liquid (such as milk) or foods that have been liquefied (such as orange juice, apple juice, soy milk, and tomato juice).
 Of course, bottled juices—even those in the refrigerated section of the supermarket or health-food store—are generally pasteurized, which means that much of the food value has been lost.

 Those of us who have and utilize juicers, drink fresh, raw juice made from all manner of fruits and vegetables.
 Juicing raw fruits and vegetables (See article on juicing) definitely is an ideal way to obtain concentrated amounts of high-quality nutrients, and raw juices are ideal when breaking a fast (see article on fasting).
-But those who consume such juices should be aware of some basic rules: (a) It is necessary to consume raw juices on an empty stomach and not eat anything until the juice is fully digested. (b) Eating the food from which the juice was made would require much chewing, which, in addition to breaking the food into small particles, would result in mixing an appropriate amount of saliva with the food.
-Therefore, it is important to “chew” juices to ensure that more saliva is combined with them before swallowing., there are some negative aspects to drinking milk.
-Due to unhygienic conditions, milk must be pasteurized, thus damaging proteins and vitamins.
+It is, however, important to be aware of some basic rules based on the dense nutrient content of raw juices and their consequent susceptibility to bacterial decomposition in the gut: (a) It is necessary to consume raw juices on an empty stomach and not eat anything until the juice is fully assimilated.
+Otherwise digestion of the juice will be prolonged, and bacterial decomposition will undermine any benefit. (b) Eating the food from which the juice was made would require much chewing, which, in addition to breaking the food into small particles, would result in mixing an appropriate amount of saliva with the food.
+Therefore, it is important to drink juices slowly and “chew” them to ensure that more saliva is combined with them before swallowing.

 3. Foods That Normally are in Liquid Form